mateus-batista/smart-home/README.md

 1. Make sure you've put the device in pairing mode (hold power button 5-7 seconds)
 2. Verify the IP address is correct
 3. Check that the device is on the same network

+### SwitchBot not responding

+1. Verify your `SWITCHBOT_TOKEN` and `SWITCHBOT_SECRET` are set in the server `.env`
+2. Ensure the SwitchBot Hub is online and connected to the internet
+3. Check that devices are linked to the hub in the SwitchBot app

 ### CORS errors